joshgubler/trailer-monitor-rpi/README.md

 * Temporary failures of some parts of the system don't inhibit other parts of the system (e.g. snapshots will be captured even if S3 is unreachable)
 * Addition of new components is straightforward

+The hardware components and assembly can be found at [https://github.com/joshgubler/trailer-build#electrical](https://github.com/joshgubler/trailer-build#electrical).

 ## Location Monitoring

 [gps.py](./src/gps.py) periodically queries gpsd, which reads data from a USB GPS receiver.
 It then formats this data and writes it out as `data/gps.json`.